History of Jerusalem: First Crusader kingdom (1099–1187)

 Fatimid control of Jerusalem ended when it was captured by Crusaders in July 1099.
 The capture was accompanied by a massacre of almost all of the Muslim and Jewish inhabitants.
 Jerusalem became the capital of the Kingdom of Jerusalem.
 Godfrey of Bouillon, was elected Lord of Jerusalem on 22 July 1099, but did not assume the royal crown and died a year later.
 Barons offered the lordship of Jerusalem to Godfrey's brother Baldwin, Count of Edessa, who had himself crowned by the Patriarch Daimbert on Christmas Day 1100 in the basilica of Bethlehem.

+Baldwin I of Jerusalem (r.
+1100–1118) reinstated the Roman-era ban on Jewish settlement in the city.
+Following the massacre of Jews during the conquest and the subsequent emigration of survivors, Jewish life in Jerusalem came to a near standstill during the 12th century, with almost no Jews remaining in the city.

 Christian settlers from the West set about rebuilding the principal shrines associated with the life of Christ.
 The Church of the Holy Sepulchre was ambitiously rebuilt as a great Romanesque church, and Muslim shrines on the Temple Mount (the Dome of the Rock and the Jami Al-Aqsa) were converted for Christian purposes.
 It is during this period of Frankish occupation that the Military Orders of the Knights Hospitaller and the Knights Templar have their beginnings.
 Both grew out of the need to protect and care for the great influx of pilgrims travelling to Jerusalem in the 12th century.